Maribor Edvard Rusjan Airport: History

-On 22 February 2008, the Government of the Republic of Slovenia decided to rename the Maribor Airport as Maribor Edvard Rusjan Maribor.
+On 22 February 2008, the Government of the Republic of Slovenia decided to rename the Maribor Airport as Maribor Edvard Rusjan Airport.
 The renaming was made as a result of a suggestion of a Slovene citizen, Silvo Škornik.
 The airport's new name has been in use since 15 June 2008.

 The airport's new terminal, which cost some 15 million euros, opened on 21 November 2012, with a capacity of at least 600,000 pax/year.
-In 2013 its old terminal was renovated and Prevent Global plc sold Aerodrom Maribor llc to AvioFun Ltd, an aviation company based in Libeliče.
+In 2013, the old terminal was renovated and Prevent Global plc sold Aerodrom Maribor llc to AvioFun Ltd, an aviation company based in Libeliče.

 The total number of passengers in 2013 was 15,000, an increase from the previous year.

-In October 2014 Delavska hranilnica plc bought the airport for 1 million € and became its co-owner.
+In October 2014, Delavska hranilnica plc bought the airport for 1 million € and became its co-owner.
 Delavska hranilnica plc had a 57% share and AvioFun Ltd had a 43% share of the company.

-During the summer of 2015 Adria Airways operated a seasonal service to London using London-Southend Airport between June and October with three flights per week.
+During the summer of 2015, Adria Airways operated a seasonal service to London using London-Southend Airport between June and October with three flights per week.

-On 9 June 2015 Slovenian savings bank Delavska hranilnica plc bought the remaining 43% share from AvionFun Ltd and became the sole owner of this airport.
+On 9 June 2015, Slovenian savings bank Delavska hranilnica plc bought the remaining 43% share from AvionFun Ltd and became the sole owner of this airport.

 In December 2016, Aerodrom Maribor, the operator of the airport, was sold to SHS Aviation.
 The new owner, which also owns VLM Airlines, announced its plans to invest up to 300 million euros into the airport.
 SHS Aviation's main priorities are extending the runway, building a new terminal and launching flights to large European cities as well as a few Chinese cities.
 In July 2017 SHS Aviation announced two new scheduled destinations from Maribor with its own airline, VLM Airlines Slovenia: Split and Dubrovnik, both in Croatia.
 The flights began on 8 August 2017 and were operated until the mid of August 2017.